nbdehlen/workout-tracker/readme.md

 ## Purpose

 I started looking into the available workout apps on android.
-There were certainly a lot of workout apps but none with the level of customization I wanted and with the option to log workouts on a desktop or access to the API.
+There were certainly a lot of them but I couldn't find one with the level of customization I wanted and with the option to log workouts on a desktop or access to the API.

 ## Target group

-This app is for anyone who require a high level of detail in their workout log and the ability to access the data from both their mobile and desktop.
+This app is for anyone who require a high level of detail in their workout log and the ability to log workouts from both their mobile and desktop.